 Does OSU issue credit for flight training already completed?

 Yes.
 Students who enroll in the OSU aviation program with a completed private pilot certificate receive eight credit hours through our “advanced standing” program.
-Students entering with a private certificate and an instrument rating are eligible for a total of 14 credit hours.
 Students entering the OSU program with a certificate/rating partially complete are eligible for flight hour credit towards the completion of that certificate or rating, subject to certain FAA limitations (FAR 141.77).

 What do I need to know about the ATP and R-ATP designations?